rolfbjarne/RolfKvinge.StripReplacement/README.md

 		</configuration>
 		```

-	b.
-Reference the NuGet in your csproj:
+	2. Reference the NuGet in your csproj:

 		```xml
 		<ItemGroup>